Questions for Book I:

 "Rage--Goddess, sing the rage of Peleus' son Achilles / murderous, doomed..."
 (1.1-2).

 1) The Muse is invoked."What god drove them to fight with such a fury?
 Part of both the mythology of art and the humility pose of poets is the insistence that the creative powers come from somewhere beyond the artist.
-Sometimes it simply seems that a force is working through you, supernaturally.
-Similar to the gods, who function as higher powers in other realms, the muses traditionally function to help the lowly human artist attain heights beyond mere mortals.
+Sometimes it simply seems that a force is working through you, supernaturally (no matter what your art or skill, during certain unpredictable periods when you are simply on fire with amazing ability).
+Similar to the gods, who function as higher powers in other realms, the muses traditionally function to help the lowly human artist attain heights beyond those of mere mortals.
 Therefore it was conventional to call upon one's muse at the start of such an epic undertaking as this poem, a tad more impressive than calling upon Olivia Newton-John to help one build a roller-disco named Xanadu.

 2) The theme of the poem is identified.